 The Clark Collection Scholarship enables one New Zealander to attend the prestigious Attingham Trust Summer School in England and participate in its exclusive three-week study course each year.

-The Attingham Summer School has been cancelled for 2020.
+The Attingham Summer School has been cancelled for 2020 and 2021.

 The Attingham Summer School is an intensive programme for the study of historic country houses and their collections, based in three different centres throughout the United Kingdom.
 The School offers a unique opportunity for participants to become acquainted with the history, architecture, contents and context of historic buildings and their gardens and estates.